Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-10-02-inovative-project.md

 ## Overview of the project

-This project is conducted as part of a multidisciplinary initiative within the ISS curriculum.
+This project is conducted as part of a multidisciplinary innovative project within the ISS curriculum.
 The goal is to develop a system that accurately detects water leaks in networks using a non-intrusive method.
 Starting from scratch, we had to conceptualize the entire project, from hardware to software, while addressing protocols and other specifications.
 As a result, this project effectively illustrates the various notions covered in our courses.

 Initially, the idea was to develop a method to detect household water leaks.
 However, as we delved deeper into the project, we gradually shifted our focus from a domestic solution to a distributed approach for public water network infrastructures.
 This is due to the fact that public water infrastructures are significantly more subject to water losses due to undetected leaks, representing a major economic and environmental issue.
 On the other hand, monitoring household water leaks is a well known and already addressed problem, hence irrelevant for us.